 To determine if your therapist is fully qualified, ALWAYS ask if they have completed a nationally accredited dermal therapy qualification.
 Such qualification should also be on display in the clinic/salon.

-Rest assured both Holly and Stephanie are university graduates of the Australasian Academy of Cosmetic Dermal Science (AACDS) in Perth and are Darwin's only fully qualified Dermal Therapists.
+Rest assured Holly is a graduate of the Australasian Academy of Cosmetic Dermal Science (AACDS) in Perth and is Darwin and the Northern Territory's first fully qualified Dermal Therapist.

 Adv.
 Dip. of Cosmetic Dermal Science